shreeram09/grpcdemo/README.md

 ## Features
 1. generate code from gRPC proto files
 2. generate code from openapi specifications
+3. uber-jar packaging support , where jar genarated would include all the necessary dependencies so that it could be launched/executed on any platform without worrying about any dependency
 > both the features work within single module, no conflict between protobuf or quarkus plugin

 This project uses Quarkus, the Supersonic Subatomic Java Framework.